New Program Helps Business Accountants Become Advisors

 Many Business Accountants are passive in nature and afraid to ask clients to pay them extra for financial advice.
 Yet, often they are better positioned even than planners to suggest tax-efficient investment strategies.

-“I personally believe that all BUSINESS ACCOUNTANTS either need to provide these [investment] and Business Accounting services or be much more in-depth in understanding them,” says Gustavo Viera CPA, a Business Accountants and planner who runs a new program called Business Accountants as Advisors.
+“I personally believe that all BUSINESS ACCOUNTANTS either need to provide these [investment] and Business Accounting services or be much more in-depth in understanding them,” says Gustavo Viera Accountant, a Business Accountants and planner who runs a new program called Business Accountants as Advisors.

 “Often there is even an adversarial relationship between Business Accountants and investment professionals,” he said.
 “These groups really should work with each other because really they don’t understand each other.
 When the two don’t communicate, the client suffers.”